Professor Nandini Chatterjee

 Professor Chander Shekhar, Department of Persian, Delhi University, is part of the project team of Forms of Law in the Early Modern Persianate World, 17th-19th centuries.

-I am second supervisor, together with Dr Sarah Toulalan, for Sonia Wigh, who is working on a project titled "The Body of Words: A Social History of Sex and the Body in Medieval India."
+Sonia Wigh, "The Body of Words: A Social History of Sex and the Body in Medieval India."
+First supervisor: Prof. Sarah Toulalan

 External impact and engagement